aubort/opencast-usersguide/README.md

 Now go to the github repo and checkout the commit history.
 You will see that all everytime a "Save to Github" is done, a commit is done on github - that's the magic!

 PS: We may also check out other editors - like stackedit - which could allow to see all the files at once.

+# Editing on Github
+Of course there is always the alternative way of editing on Github directly (as I do now).